-There are about 10,000 fungal species from all of North America that have been identified and described.
+There are about 10,000 fungal species that have been identified and described from all over North America.
 Roughly 10 to 20% of the mushroom species are edible, 5% have medicinal properties, 20% can make you sick, and about 1% are known as deadly.

-The golden rule of thumb for mushroom collecting is to avoid anything suspicious and to have an expert on hand to confirm that your basket isn’t full of deadly look-alike.
+The golden rule of thumb for mushroom collecting is to avoid anything suspicious and to have a guide on hand to confirm that your basket isn’t full of deadly look-alikes.
 It is wise to use a few field guides to cross-reference.

 Check Mushroom Safety Guide for more information.